tritrisha/tritrisha/README.md

 ✨ Turning curiosity into knowledge.

-🚀 Interested in AI, Computer Vision, and Mobile Development.
+🚀 Interested in Frontend Development and ML.

 ⚡ Fun Fact: The code works perfectly until someone asks me to explain it.